kiwicom/navigation-compose-typed/readme.md

 Another set of functionality is provided to support the result sharing.
 First, define the destination as `ResultDestination` type and specify the result type class.
 Then open the screen as usual and utilize `ComposableResultEffect` or `DialogResultEffect` to observe the destination's result.
 To send the result, use
 `NavController`'s extension `setResult`.

+> [!WARNING]
+> Do not make the Result class sealed as it may cause an issue (see kiwicom/navigation-compose-typed#133).
+You may put a sealed type to a Result's property.

 ```kotlin
 import com.kiwi.navigationcompose.typed.Destination
 import com.kiwi.navigationcompose.typed.DialogResultEffect